List of Diary of a Wimpy Kid characters: Gramma

-Gramma is Susan's mother and Greg's maternal grandmother.
+"Gramma" is Susan's mother and Greg's maternal grandmother.
 Gramma is known to drive a car like the Heffleys'.
 Greg often calls her to his home as a way to avoid his dad's scoldings, since his father will not do this when she is around.
-Her favorite grandchild is Manny, although she denies and lies about this despite overwhelming evidence in the form of pictures on her refrigerator and many of Manny's drawings around her house.
-She also seems to have a passion for bingo and knitting.
-Gramma has a dog named Sweetheart, usually shortened to Sweetie.
-It has been said and shown that she overfeeds Sweetie.
+Her favorite grandchild is Manny, although she denies and lies about this despite overwhelming evidence in the form of pictures on her refrigerator and many of Manny's drawings around her house while she only has one thing from Greg which is a note that writes, "I hate you Gramma".She also seems to have a passion for bingo and knitting.
+Gramma has a dog named Sweetie (originally the Heffleys' dog, who was given to Gramma in Dog Days to replace her dog, Henry, who was said to have died), who she overfeeds.
+She has a large role in Hot Mess, in which she wants her family to take a beach trip to relive her favorite memories for her 75th birthday.
+Later, the Heffley family returns home to realize that she has thrown a party without them.